MM33NA/citation-tracker/README.md

 **.gitignore:** Git ignore file to prevent unnecessary files from being tracked in the repository (e.g., .ipynb_checkpoints/).

 **README.md:** Documentation for the project (this file).

+## Automation with GitHub Actions
+This project is automated using GitHub Actions, meaning the citation tracker script runs automatically every Monday at 8 AM UTC.

+The workflow is defined in .github/workflows/run-citation-tracker.yml.
+It fetches and updates citation data without manual intervention.
+You can also manually trigger the workflow under the "Actions" tab in the GitHub repository.

 ## How to Contribute
 1. Fork the repository.